Belinda1704/MediVault-Rwanda/README.md

 - If using **WAMP** or **MAMP**, start the respective services.

 6. **Access the application**:
-- Open your browser and navigate to `http://localhost/MediVault.rw` (or the appropriate directory on your server).
+- Open your browser and navigate to `http://localhost/MediVault RW` (or the appropriate directory on your server).

 ### Example Login Details: